bumbal/rancher-php-client/generator/README.md

         'rancher_secret' => "secret",
     ];

-Finally run the generator, using command line:
+Finally, run the generator using the command line:

     php generator.php